TikTok's 'Nail Slugging' Transformed My Flaky Nails & Cuticles

 What are the benefits of nail slugging?

-"Using both cuticle oil and hand cream basically creates a super hydrating and moisturising infusion that will absorb into the skin and nails to hydrate and relieve any dryness," confirmed Metta.
-"The oil helps lock in moisture from hand cream so it actually makes more sense to mix the two by applying moisturiser first, a drop of oil and then massaging both in together."
-You could even apply the moisturiser all over first and finish by layering the cuticle or nail oil, added Metta.
-"I always recommend my clients to oil their nails twice daily, and for anyone with really dehydrated and dry skin and cuticles to apply what I call a 'moisture bomb' of cream and cuticle oil twice a week."
+"Using both cuticle oil and hand cream basically creates a super hydrating and moisturizing infusion that will absorb into the skin and nails to hydrate and relieve any dryness," confirmed Metta.
+"The oil helps lock in moisture from hand cream, so it actually makes more sense to mix the two: applying moisturizer first, a drop of oil, and then massaging both in together."
+You could even apply the moisturizer all over first and finish by layering the cuticle or nail oil, added Metta.
+"I always recommend my clients to oil their nails twice daily.
+And for anyone with really dehydrated and dry skin and cuticles, apply what I call a 'moisture bomb' of cream and cuticle oil twice a week."

 Advertisement